caffeinetv/snappy/README.md

     npm install -g serverless

 Yes, we are installing a NodeJS project to deploy a Python application.
 The serverless framework is just a tool, and a very good one at that, so get over it. :) NodeJS is not used at runtime.

+For local testing, you will also want Imagemagick installed.
+For macOS, that is:

+    brew install imagemagick

 ## Development